onkoe/rovereye/README.md

 ### Model

-When you download a model to train off of, make sure you convert it to ONNX using [the incredible script](https://crates.io/crates/od_opencv#user-content-prerequisites) that the Rust guy made.
+When you download a model to train from, make sure you convert it to ONNX using [the incredible script](https://crates.io/crates/od_opencv#user-content-prerequisites) that the Rust guy made.

 Create a virtual environment and download the dependencies (`ultralytics` `onnx`).
 Then, you can convert it correctly!